Dretch/foundationdb-explorer/README.md

 This is a very basic visual data viewer / editor / GUI for [FoundationDB](https://www.foundationdb.org/) databases.

-Built using (currently a slightly hacked version of) the awesome [gi-gtk-declarative](https://github.com/owickstrom/gi-gtk-declarative/) library.
+Built with the awesome [Monomer](https://github.com/fjvallarino/monomer) library for the GUI.

 ## Features